SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - NO CHANGES

 Britons:
-- changed TC wood cost civ bonus to "Town Centers cost -50% wood"
 - increased blast radius of Warwolf tech to Trebuchets by 0.25

 Bulgarians:
+- changed tc stone cost civ bonus to start in Castle Age
 - added Ring Archer Armor
 - removed Keep